Miami Vice: Locations

-Before production started, the idea was to do all or most of the exterior filming in Los Angeles, and pass it off to viewers as urban Miamian approach put into practice two decades later during the filming of CSI: Miami.
-But instead, nearly all filming, both exterior and interior, was done in Miami and Florida.
+Despite the Miami setting, the producers initially planned to film the series in Los Angeles.
+However, by the time production began, the decision had been made to shoot in Miami itself.
 Many episodes of Miami Vice were filmed in the South Beach section of Miami Beach, an area which, at the time, was blighted by poverty and crime, with its demographic so deteriorated that there "simply weren't many people on the street.
 Ocean Drive's hotels were filled with elderly, mostly Jewish retirees, many of them frail, subsisting on meager Social Security payments. ...
 They were filming all over Miami Beach. ...
 They could film in the middle of the street.
 There was literally nobody there.
 There were no cars parked in the street".
 In early episodes in particular, local elderly residents were frequently cast as extras.

 Some street corners of South Beach were so run down that the production crew actually decided to repaint the exterior walls of some buildings before filming.
 The crew went to great lengths to find the correct settings and props.
 Bobby Roth recalled, "I found this house that was really perfect, but the color was sort of beige.
 The art department instantly paints the house gray for me.
 Even on feature films people try to deliver what is necessary but no more.
 At Miami Vice they start with what's necessary and go beyond it."

 Miami Vice is to some degree credited with causing a wave of support for the preservation of Miami's famous Art Deco architecture in the mid-1980s to early 1990s; and many of those buildings, among them many beachfront hotels, have been renovated since filming, making that part of South Beach one of South Florida's most popular places for tourists and celebrities.

 Other places commonly filmed in the series include locations around Broward and Palm Beach counties.

-Interior scenes were initially supposed to be filmed at Universal Studios in Los Angeles, but to simplify cross-country logistics, the decision was made to use the facilities of Greenwich Studios in North Miami instead, and only carry out post-production in L.A.
+Interior scenes were initially supposed to be filmed at Universal Studios in Los Angeles, but to simplify cross-country logistics, the decision was made to use the facilities of Greenwich Studios in North Miami instead, and only carry out post-production in Los Angeles.
 In a few scenes, particularly in earlier episodes, Greenwich Studios' rear loading dock is repeatedly used as the back room of the Gold Coast Shipping building, where the offices of the vice squad are located.